tplatt37/PyWeather-Demo/README.md

 ## Two Ways to Install

-The best way to install is to run the CI/CD Pipeline script.
+The best way to install is to run the CI/CD Pipeline installation script.
 This will create the CI/CD pipeline, which will automatically run and deploy the function too!
 You must provide the name of an S3 bucket that can be used to stage the ZIP of source code (to initialize the CodeCommit repo)

 ```
+export AWS_DEFAULT_REGION=us-west-2
 ./install.sh "BUCKET_NAME"
 ```